GoogleCloudPlatform/berglas/examples/kubernetes/README.md

       --metadata disable-legacy-endpoints=true
     ```

-Note:  If using existing cluster, remember that in order to use workload identity node pools [have to be updated][update-nodes]  or [created][create-nodes] new ones (after enabling Workload Identity on whole cluster).
+Note:  If using existing cluster, remember that in order to use Workload Identity, node pools [have to be updated][update-nodes]  or [created][create-nodes] new ones (after enabling Workload Identity on whole cluster).
 Otherwise, berglas Service Account will not be bound to pods.

 1. Create a Kubernetes service account: